pratap424/ekyc-deepfake-detection/README.md

 ⭐ **Star this repository if you find it useful!** ⭐

-*Built with ❤️ for secure digital identity verification* *We won the Zentej S3 Hackathon with this project - Team Members - Yash & Shruti*
+*Built with ❤️ for secure digital identity verification* *We won the Zentej S3 Hackathon with this project - Team Members - Shruti & Yash *